-- Commission Staff (Staff) filed a letter recommending approval (18)of the joint application in 09-1205 on May 21, 2010, and filed the same in 09-1202 and 09-1203 on May 26, 2010.
-In its recommendations, Staff noted that the applicants in 09-1202, 09-1203, and 09-1205 provided the following items in support of their joint applications: (1) annual energy baseline consumption data; (2) an accounting of incremental energy saved; (3) a description of projects implemented and measures taken; (4) a description of the methodologies, protocols, and practices used to measure and verify the energy savings; (5) an accounting of expenditures to demonstrate cost-effectiveness of the project; and (6) supporting documents to verify the timeline and in-service dates of the In its evaluation of the joint applications, Staff reviewed the items listed above, as well as further supporting documentation provided by OE, including, but not limited to, engineering studies, engineering estimates, and new lighting receipts.
-Staff confirmed that the methodology the applicants in 09-1202, 09-1203, and 09-1205 used to calculate energy savings conforms to the general principles of the International Performance Measurement Verification Protocol.
-Staff also found that the length of the exemptions sought by APS, Cardington, and EF are reasonable. - (19) On June 2 and 3, 2010, OE filed replies to OEC and OCC's comments.
-In its replies, OE contends that it, along with each mercantile customer, has provided the Commission with all of the information required by law, including engineering studies, the methodologies used to calculate energy savings, and a demonstration that the costs avoided by OE exceed the costs incurred for the projects, in the joint applications, and in responses to various Staff data requests.
-OE further contends that the joint applications and documents provided to Staff offer a complete and detailed description of the methodologies used to measure and verify program results.
-OE argues that the rules do not require the joint application to contain information on the remaining useful life of equipment or avoided incremental cost.
-Likewise, OE argues that the rules do not require the joint application to contain a demonstration that the energy efficiency projects satisfy the total resource cost test, or that OE's avoided cost exceeds the costs of the project.
-Further, OE contends that the energy efficiency projects at issue are not routine business and maintenance practices, as OEC and OCC argue.
+On May 20, 2010, Commission Staff (Staff) filed a letter (14)recommending approval of the joint application.
+Staff noted that the Applicants provided the following items in support of the joint application: (1) annual energy baseline consumption data; (2) an accounting of incremental energy saved; (3) a description of projects implemented and measures taken; (4) a description of the methodologies, protocols, and practices used to measure and verify the energy savings; (5) an accounting of expenditures to demonstrate the cost-effectiveness of the project; and (6) supporting documents to verify the timeline and in-service dates of the In its evaluation of the joint application, Staff reviewed the items listed above, as well as further supporting documentation provided by CEI, including, but not limited to, engineering studies, engineering estimates, and new lighting receipts.
+Staff confirmed that the methodology the Applicants used to calculate energy savings conforms to the general principles of the International Performance Measurement 09-1103-EL-EEC

-- (20) In 09-1202 and 09-1203, OEC and OCC filed a response to OE's reply on June 9, 2010, which reiterated its comments and stressed the importance of scrutinizing mercantile exemption applications due to an intention by CEI to use mercantile and other historical savings to largely satisfy its energy efficiency benchmarks in 2010 and beyond. - (21)Upon review of the joint applications and supporting documentation provided by the applicants, the comments advanced by OEC and OCC, the reply comments propounded by CEI, the responses from OEC and OCC, and Staff's recommendation, the Commission finds that the requirements related to the joint applications in 09-1202, 09-1203, and 09-1205, as delineated above, have been met.
-Although OEC and OCC contend that OE has provided insufficient information upon which the Commission can evaluate OE's measurement and verification methodologies, the remaining useful life of equipment or avoided incremental costs, whether the joint applications encourage further customersited energy efficiency development and pass the total resource cost test, whether they provide sufficient descriptions of energy efficiency programs and initiatives, and whether the projects are a routine business and maintenance practice, the Commission finds that the information provided with the applications and Staff's recommendations demonstrate that the joint applications meet the criteria set forth above.
-Despite the arguments of
+Verification Protocol.
+Staff also found that the length of the exemption sought is reasonable.

-OEC and OCC regarding insufficient information, both have had an opportunity to conduct discovery regarding the joint applications.
+- On June 2, 2010, CEI filed a reply to OEC and OCC's (15)comments.
+In its reply, CEI contends that it, along with PGH, has provided the Commission with all of the information required by law, including engineering studies, methodologies used to calculate energy savings, and a demonstration that the costs avoided by CEI exceed the costs incurred for the projects, in the joint application, as well as in responses to various Staff data requests.
+CEI further contends that the joint application and documents provided to Staff complete and detailed description of the methodologies used to measure and verify program results.
+CEI argues that the rules do not require the joint application to contain information on the remaining useful life of equipment or avoided incremental cost.
+Likewise, CEI argues that the rules do not require the joint application to contain a demonstration that the energy efficiency projects satisfy the total resource cost test, or that CEI's avoided cost exceeds the costs of the project.
+Further, CEI contends that the energy efficiency projects at issue are not routine business and maintenance practices, as OEC and OCC argue. - (16) OEC and OCC filed a response to CEI's reply on June 9, 2010, which reiterated its comments and stressed the importance of scrutinizing mercantile exemption applications due to an intention by CEI to use mercantile and other historical savings to largely satisfy its energy efficiency benchmarks in 2010 and beyond. - (17) Upon review of the joint application and supporting documentation provided by the Applicants, the comments advanced by OEC and OCC, the reply comments propounded by CEI, and Staff's recommendation, the Commission finds that the requirements related to the joint application, as delineated above, have been met.
+Although OEC and OCC contend that CEI has provided insufficient information upon which the Commission can evaluate CEI's measurement and verification methodologies, the remaining useful life of equipment or avoided incremental costs, whether the joint application encourages further customer-sited energy efficiency development and passes the total resource cost test, whether the joint application provides sufficient descriptions of energy efficiency programs and initiatives, and whether the projects are a routine business and maintenance practice, the Commission finds that the information provided with the application and Staff's recommendation demonstrates that the joint application meets the criteria set forth above.
+Despite the arguments of OEC and OCC regarding insufficient information, both have had an opportunity to conduct discovery regarding the joint application.